mikasarkinjain/hyperdimensional-data-visualization/README.md

 Hyperdimensional Data Visualization
 ===================================
-By Mika Jain and Philipp Steinmann
+By Mika Sarkin Jain and Philipp Steinmann

 A Processing program for visualizing CSV data in high dimensions.